-Are you planning to travel to Australia to learn more about Indigenous culture?
+Are you planning to travel to Australia to learn more about Aboriginal culture?
 The Northern Territory is the place for you.
 Find out about 3 places in the NT where you can explore locations that have a deep meaning for Indigenous Australians.

 There are few places in Australia as magical as the Red Centre, the outback region in the central Northern Territory surrounding the town of Alice Springs.

 At first glance, it may look like there’s little to see – after all, towns are few and far between, and the territory is covered by desert, deep ochre sand, with weathered trees and bushes scattered around.
 Look closely, and you’ll see the Red Centre is surprisingly diverse.
-There are gorges, waterholes, mountain ranges, ephemeral rivers – and most importantly, the land is rich in sacred Indigenous sites.
+There are gorges, waterholes, mountain ranges, ephemeral rivers – and most importantly, the land is rich in sacred Aboriginal sites.

 Visit the Red Centre by yourself, and you’ll see a (truly stunning) desert.
-Visit with an Indigenous guide, and you’ll understand that the land itself conceals a thousand stories – every tree, every rock, every billabong (waterhole) are living cultural landscapes, part of historic and creation story narratives that span millennia, passed on orally from generation to generation.
+Visit with an Aboriginal guide, and you’ll understand that the land itself conceals a thousand stories – every tree, every rock, every billabong (waterhole) are living cultural landscapes, part of historic and creation story narratives that span millennia, passed on orally from generation to generation.

 This article aims to provide a practical guide for visitors to three places in the Northern Territory – Uluru, Kata Tjuta, and Watarrka National Park.